 - Strengthened all the partnered leading banks to provide an undue service to all the associated businesses through Lyra’s payment infrastructure.

-- Apart from the banks, Lyra has a dedicated connectivity with the telecos, and it maintained continuous follow-up to inflict processing of smooth transactions.
+- Apart from the banks, Lyra has dedicated connectivity with the telecoms, and it maintained continuous follow-up to inflict processing of smooth transactions.

-- Technically, the configuration from Lyra’s end was an enhanced one, which made the flow of transactions smooth enough during high utilisation of payment channel.
+- Technically, the configuration from Lyra’s end was an enhanced one, which made the flow of transactions smooth enough during high utilization of the payment channels.

 So, what all does Lyra’s E-POS offer?

-This all sums up in the benefits that are more precisely stated as:
+This all sums up the benefits that are more precisely stated as:

 - Seamless flow of transactions